vivekyad4v/kubernetes/kubernetes-for-beginners/README.md

 $ minikube service nodexpose --url   # Goto URL, paste this IP:Port in your browser
 ```

-Goto the `$ minikube service nodexpose --url` URL to view Kubernetes loadbalancing behaviour, you will see it's balancing the load across two Nginx containers & Nginx is acting as a LB for python containers.
+Goto the `$ minikube service nodexpose --url` URL to view Kubernetes loadbalancing behaviour, you will see it's balancing the load across two Nginx containers & Nginx service is acting as a LB for python containers.

 ## Destroy everything -